coin1111/libra/ol/ratelimiter/README.md

 # Rate Limiter for Write Transactions For Fullnode

 ## Goal
-Rate limiter restricts number of write transactions send via rpc port 8080.
+Rate limiter restricts number of write transactions sent via rpc port 8080.
 It's current purpose is to control number of proofs submitted by miners.

 ## Configuration